What is the R100 Scottish Broadband Voucher Scheme (SBVS)?

 For VAT registered SMEs, the voucher value cannot be used towards paying the VAT due on the installation charges.
 Your chosen provider will notify you of the sum due by providing you with a VAT only invoice.
 Full details can be found in the SBVS Beneficiary Terms & Conditions.

 Campbell & Kennedy is the official audit partner for the R100 SBVS and may be in touch with recipients of voucher funding to collect information on their new connection.
-This enables monitoring of the performance of registered R100 SBVS providers and checks that beneficiaries are satisfied with the end result.
+This enables monitoring of the performance of registered R100 SBVS suppliers and checks that beneficiaries are satisfied with the end result.

 Accessing a Superfast service